 Stack Size: RedHat distributions often use a smaller kernel stack size (4 K instead of the default 8 K).
-To avoid stack overflow, once this was discovered, an FS implementation used continuations to pass request state across server threads.
-Continuations have been cumbersome for the developers and complicate debugging.
+To avoid stack overflow, once this was discovered, an FS implementation used an event-based programming style and passed request state across a set of server threads.
+This has been cumbersome for the developers and has complicated debugging.
 This illustrates how one supported platform's idiosyncrasies can complicate the entire FS, not just the OS-specific section.